Serving all people by providing personalized health and wellness through exemplary care, education and research.

 GnRH agonists.
-These stop the body from making estrogen.
-They help with pain and may be used with low doses of hormones to help prevent side effects.
+These hormones stop the body from making estrogen.
+They help with pain and may be used with low doses of other hormones to help prevent side effects.

 Birth control pills.
 These prevent the hormone levels from fluctuating like they would during a normal menstrual cycle.

 Progestins.
 These are a form of progesterone.
 They help keep estrogen levels low.

-If hormone therapy doesn’t control the problem, surgery can be done.
-During surgery, implants may be removed.
+If medical therapy doesn’t control the problem, surgery can be done.
+During surgery, endometrial implants may be removed.
 This may help women get pregnant if the endometriosis was causing fertility problems.
 If a woman does not want to get pregnant, in some cases, the uterus may be removed.
 This is called a hysterectomy.
 The ovaries may be removed along with the uterus.
 There are 2 techniques for doing surgery:

 Laparoscopy.
-This is surgery done through small incisions in your abdomen.
+This is surgery done through small incisions in your stomach.
 An instrument called a laparoscope (a thin, lighted tube) is used.
 It is put through 1 of the small incisions.
 Surgical tools are put through the other small incisions.

 Laparotomy.
-This is surgery done through 1 larger incision in your abdomen.
+This is surgery done through 1 larger incision in your stomach.
 It is used to remove large implants that can’t be reached with the laparoscope.
 It may also be used when pelvic organs, such as your bowel, are involved.